Vis-halV/Presentations/docs/slides.md

 ---

-## Thank you &hearts;
+## Thank you ❤
-for spending your valuable time with us
+for spending your valuable time with us...